 Mississippi Library Commission Resources:

-Mississippi Alliance for Gaining New Opportunities through Library Information Access provides Mississippi residents with access to electronic database through their local public, school, community college or university libraries.
+Mississippi Alliance for Gaining New Opportunities through Library Information Access provides Mississippi residents access to electronic databases through their local public, school, community college, or university libraries.